GenBench/genbench_cbt_2023/src/genbench/tasks/shifted_pauq/ru_pauq_target_length_split/doc.md

-# Shifted Pauq (ru_pauq_target_length_split)
+# Shifted PAUQ -- Text-to-SQL (ru_pauq_target_length_split)
+*A brief explaination of the task, its motivation and a description of the submssion data.
+Minimally, this should include: what generalisation property(ies) the task is testing for (GenBench taxonomy values); what assumptions are made about the training data; the size of the dataset; baseline scores.
+If it already contains this information, feel free to copy the abstract of the accompanying paper.*

 ## Abstract
+In this work, we propose a custom split of the Russian _Text-to-SQL_ dataset, PAUQ [1], that assesses compositional generalization in a _text-to-query_ models.
-This is length based split based on the token length of target query in Russian.
+The proposed split, ru_pauq_target_length_split, is length-based split based on the token length, i.e. datasets' items are separated by length such that the test set contains examples of different lengths than those in the train set.
+In this setup, we measure generalization to more complex queries.
 Dataset is split between train and test based on 30th percentile.
-In order to measure compositional generalization we have verified that all SQL test tokens are present in train.
+In order to measure compositional generalization, we have verified that all SQL test tokens are present in train.

+baseline scores of a sequence-to-sequence model: TODO

+the size of the dataset: please refer to [1] for details

+the size of the split: TODO

 ## Examples
 ```